 Diseases characterized by uncontrolled, progressive fibrosis include idiopathic pulmonary fibrosis (IPF), non-alcoholic steatohepatitis (NASH) and systemic sclerosis (SSc).

 Idiopathic Pulmonary Fibrosis (IPF)

 IPF is a rare, highly debilitating and poorly understood disease.
 It is estimated that there are fewer than 200,000 people with IPF in the United States, with a similar number in the EU.
 Most commonly affecting individuals over 50 years old, IPF is characterized by interstitial pneumonia and chronic progressive lung fibrosis causing a continuous decline in lung function.
-Disease progression is unpredictable, but often rapid, with a five-year mortality of approximately 25%.
+Disease progression is unpredictable, but often rapid, with a five-year survival rate of 50% and a median survival time of 3-5 years following diagnosis.
 Unfortunately, the disease’s early genesis is unknown, and there are no tests to identify people who are at greatest risk of developing IPF.